The best AI teams do not write prompts by hand and hope. They generate them programmatically.

 Escape hatches.
 Hallucination isn't a bug you fix.
 It's what happens when you don't give the model an exit route.
 Building explicit uncertainty handling into every prompt -- confidence scoring, domain-specific disclaimers, graceful degradation -- dramatically reduces confident-but-wrong answers.

 Meta-prompting.
 Instead of you optimizing prompts, the LLM optimizes its own prompts based on performance metrics.
 Using genetic algorithms and fitness functions, prompts evolve over iterations.
-This has the highest leverage of any technique -- set up the optimization loop once and it compounds.
+This is the highest-return technique -- set up the optimization loop once and it compounds.

 Dynamic few-shot selection.
 Everyone knows about few-shot prompting.
 What most teams miss: the best companies maintain libraries of thousands of examples, dynamically selected based on semantic similarity to the input.
 The right examples matter more than the right instructions.